craigloewen-msft/wedding-invite-template/README.md

 A beautiful, modern wedding invitation website template built with Vue.js, featuring password protection, multi-language support, RSVP functionality, and a photo gallery.

+## Demo

+[View the live demo here](https://kind-pebble-0089d911e.3.azurestaticapps.net) to see the template in action.

 ## Features

 - 🔒 Password-protected access